 5. Betta Fish

-Ok, so we all know that betta fish can be very aggressive, especially with fish of the same size and other betta fish.
-However, for one reason or another, betta fish do not seem to have any problems with African dwarf frogs.
+Ok, so we all know that Betta fish can be very aggressive, especially with fish of the same size and other Betta fish.
+However, for one reason or another, betta fish do not seem to have any problems with African Dwarf Frog.
 That being said, betta fish can be a little testy and do on occasion take issue with other creatures.

 You will have to feed them slightly different foods on occasion, but both will eat small insects and insect larvae, so you can always go with those.

-Even though the corydora is substantially larger than the frog, it is very peaceful and will not attack the frog.
+Even though the Corydora is substantially larger than the frog, it is very peaceful and will not attack the frog.
 And on the other hand, dwarf frogs are also very peaceful.
-Corydoras are bottom feeders, meaning that they suck up vegetable matter and insects/insect larvae from the bottom of the tank (more on the ideal foods for them on this post).
+Corydoras are bottom feeders, meaning that they suck up vegetable matter and insects/insect larvae from the bottom of the tank (more on the ideal foods for them in this post).

 8. Tetra Fish

-Snails also make for pretty good African dwarf frog tank mates.
-The frogs will never eat the snails as their hard external shells make the invulnerable to the attacks of the relatively small African dwarf frog.
+Snails also make for pretty good African Dwarf Frog tank mates.
+The frogs will never eat the snails as their hard external shells make them invulnerable to the attacks of the relatively small African Dwarf Frog.
 Also, the snails do not have the ability to harm the frogs in any way.
 They make for good tank mates, which is mostly because they love to clean your tank!
 More on aquarium snails here.